 7. Run a super short hackathon

 Hackathons are creative sprints where participants work in teams to design new products or solutions.
 Typically these events last 24 to 48 hours, however you could run a condensed version in an hour or two during an all hands meeting.
-First, encourage attendees to break off into groups, and then explain the prompt.
+First, encourage attendees to break off into groups, and then explain the prompt or topics.
 For a super short hackathon, you might ask teams to sketch a new logo or write a slogan, code a single webpage, craft a sales pitch, or dream up an event.
 In-person groups can split off and work on the projects in different parts of the room, while virtual attendees can use breakout rooms to brainstorm and collaborate.
 Be sure to leave time at the end of the meeting for groups to present ideas to each other.

 For more tips, check out this list of virtual hackathon ideas.